nand2/ocweb-visualizevalue-mint/README.md

-# Visualizevalue Mint Frontend plugin for OCWebsite
+# Mint Protcol Frontend plugin for OCWebsite

 This project is a plugin for [OCWebsites](https://github.com/nand2/ocweb) (a `web3://` onchain CMS, homepage at `web3://ocweb.eth`)